-- Coach green belts (typically only if there is no master black belt)
+- Coach green belts, only if there is no master black belt

-Black belts should have a mentor who is a master black belt.
-Ideally this will be someone within the same organization, but if that is not possible they can work with people from other companies.
+Black belts should have a mentor who has obtained a master black belt.
+Ideally this will be someone within the same organization.
+If that is not possible, they can work with people from other companies.

 Six Sigma Master Black Belt

-- Provide advice to senior executives concerning Six Sigma
+- Provides advice to senior executives concerning Six Sigma

-- Analyze, innovate, and improve the Six Sigma process
+- Analyzes, innovates, and improves the Six Sigma process

-- Provide mentorship to black belts and green belts
+- Provides mentorship to black belts and green belts

-- Offer training to those pursuing Six Sigma certifications
+- Offers training to those pursuing Six Sigma certifications

 Key Process Improvement Terms